miro-ka/mosquito/README.md

 If you would like to support the project in other way than code-contributing, you can donate Mosquito development on following Bitcoin address:

-16v94untkyuTXyE4euWzDA5r4vKd996CP8
+3QK7MXUQfnWHqGPQePtTsen5m1jQ4MfUTJ

 ---

 ### License: GNU GENERAL PUBLIC LICENSE
-- Copyright (C) 2019 Miroslav Karpis (miti0)
+- Copyright (C) 2021 Miroslav Karpis (miro-ka)

   The GNU General Public License is a free, copyleft license for